HSBC : Rising costs and U.S. settlement crimp HSBC's first-half profit | 4-Traders

 "We are taking firm steps to deliver the strategy we outlined in June.
 We are investing to win new customers, increase our market share, and lay the foundations for consistent growth in profits and returns," Flint said in a statement.

-HSBC is part of a new management duo at the top of HSBC after Mark Tucker joined as chairman last October.
+Flint is part of a new management duo at the top of HSBC after Mark Tucker joined as chairman last October.

 ASIA SHINES